This course is subsidised through generous funding from Lloyds Charities Trust.

 Identify security threats of special concern in an urban environment and use a security risk framework to manage them.

 WHO SHOULD ATTEND

-The target audience for this course are humanitarians, with practical experience in the field.
-Participants should have an interest in working in an urban emergency response and have some experience in the humanitarian and/or development sector.
+Participants should have an interest in working in an urban emergency response and have some knowledge of the humanitarian and/or development sector.
 This course presupposes a working knowledge of basic humanitarian principles.

 The duration of the facilitated on-line course is 4 consecutive weeks where all activities take place on-line.
 It is expected that you spend around three to five hours per week on participating in team activities and completing individual tasks.

 Most of the activities are asynchronous, the asynchronous model means that you can log in when convenient for you, whether that is during the working day, in the evening at home or while travelling.
 However, there will be some webinars where a time will be scheduled and participants will need to be available to participate in tasks, this will cater to different time zones and working schedules.

 RedR UK is committed to making our courses accessible to any organisation, regardless of size.
 We offer course scholarships for eligible participants who meet specific criteria.
 For more information on RedR Scholarships and how to apply, please click here.

 Any questions?
 Check out our FAQs here and our T&Cs here.